-I’ve deliberated for some time as to whether to write this post or not because whilst I think there are some things not to say to someone with cancer, I’m only talking about what I don’t want to hear.
+I’ve deliberated for some time as to whether to write this post on the things not to say to someone with cancer.

 I recently wrote a post on how to talk to someone with cancer and if you know anyone who has recently been diagnosed, you might find that helpful.

-Here goes though, here are the 8 things not to say to someone with cancer – or not to me please :)
+Well, here are eight things NOT to say to someone with cancer – or not to me please :)